abouguri/mysql-bigquery-etl/README.md

 ---

-## 🤝 Contributing
+## Contributing
 PRs, issues, and ideas are welcome!
-Make it yours, make it better, and have fun 🚀
+Make it yours, make it better, and have fun.

 ---

-## 📜 License
+## License
 MIT

 ---

-> Made with ❤️, Python, and caffeine.
+> Made with Python and caffeine.